The Horror Movie Thread

 Mid-week I was talking to a friend on my way home about exorcisms and we spoke of which were the best movies in that genre, etc. and it struck me I'd never checked out other movies in The Exorcist franchise, so I picked them up ... although Exorcist: The Beginning slipped through the cracks.
 Wrapped up the series in a day's worth of marathoning.

 So I dove right in, watching it in order.
-Dominion:prequel To The Exorcist is a more recent film around the early/mid-2000's and is a prequel to The Exorcist.
+Dominion:Prequel To The Exorcist is a more recent film around the early/mid-2000's and is a prequel to The Exorcist.
 A mid-aged Father Merrin is tasked to look into an archaeological find of an ancient church that was newly discovered.
 The movie starts off with the Father in a difficult situation that results in breaking his spirit and his faith.
 Fast-forward to the present where the ancient church is accessible and it isn't a typical church, they find a path leading down where they find an

 idol for the demon Pazuzu